 Neuromodulation for sexual dysfunction

-Similar to bladder function, problems with sexual function are often embarrassing to discuss as well.
+Similar to bladder function, problems with sexual function are often embarrassing to discuss.
 While the use of drugs to assist men with erectile dysfunction is now common practice, treatment options for women are limited.
 A factor in this deficiency is the relative complexity of female sexual arousal, comprising both libido and peripheral arousal components that can be affected individually or together.
 Interestingly, many of the nerves that are involved with bladder function also have a role in genital sexual arousal.
-We are investigating neural control over arousal towards potential clinical neuromodulatory treatments and performing studies to examine the underlying mechanisms.
+We are investigating neural control over arousal towards clinical neuromodulation treatments and performing studies to examine the underlying mechanisms.

 Other organ and body system control

 We are also investigating neural control over other internal organs or functions.
 Recently we studied stimulation of renal nerves to modulate kidney filtration of glucose, which may have applications for people with diabetes.

 Below are some of the different technologies that we use in our research.